 You may be thinking, “Whoa!
 Coroplast is thinner than I expected!”, and you would not be alone in wondering!
 But, fear not, as the first thing to do is, DON’T PANIC!
 Coroplast is judged on grammage, which means it is graded on its density and not based on thickness.
 (A proper grammage for a C&C cage is about 650 mm per square).
 Simply put, your coroplast base can remain lightweight but also strong and sturdy!
 How convenient!
 Coroplast is the golden standard for C and C cages because they are not only sturdy, but easy to clean, waterproof, foldable, and flexible.

 6. Sometimes guinea pigs can get the Nibbles

 Although this is more common with rabbits, sometimes your guinea pigs may get a bit nibble happy with their coroplast walls.
 If you find your furry friend chomping away, it may be because they are curious about their new cage, stressed or are simply trying to grab your attention, temporarily.
 You will be pleased to learn that coroplast is not poisonous to your pets.
 However, if want to keep your cage in top condition, you can always opt for nibble guards which are thin pieces of transparent hard plastic that slots over the top edges of your coroplast.
-You can also try placing some cloth over the edge where your pet may be focusing on.
-Rabbits will often focus on the area around their door.
-Some pets lose this habit after a few days but there are always exceptions!
+Kavee now offers nibble guards in all rabbit C&C cage kits and C&C guinea pig cages with ramps.
+Nibble guards are also available to buy separately.
+You can read more in this article about chewing coroplast.